osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 Having all these extra frames is more work, but it makes is simple change link dimensions without having to change multiple poses.

-Finding the shortest paths between two transformations should limit errors when
+When computing transformation between 2 frames, finding the shortest paths between the two transformations should give more precision in transformations than going all the way to the world frame (because it avoids computing unnecessary transformations that can add error).